 If you’re looking to restore your smile to its former beauty with dental implants, we understand that you likely have a lot of questions about the procedure, the risks and the likelihood of failure.
 That’s why we’re here.
 3

-If you have any questions about the dental implants process, schedule an appointment in our Glendale office so that you can have all of your questions answered.
+If you have any questions about the dental implants process, schedule an appointment in our Pasadena office so that you can have all of your questions answered.
 You can make an appointment today by calling (818) 240-1805.